SOLAS-TTRPG/SOLAS/README.md

 - **Armor of Strength**, infused to give the wearer advantage on **Strength** checks
 - **Helm of Awareness**, infused to give the wearer advantage on **Mind** checks
 - **Gloves of Persuasion**, act as light melee weapons that deal an additional R1 force damage
 - **Radiant Weapon**.
 The infused item deals radiant damage instead of the usual type, and can emit light in a 6 tile radius.
-Once per rest, the weilder can use one **Focus** to blind melee target, giving them disadvantage on any rolls until the end of the target's next turn
+Once per rest, the wielder can use one **Focus** to blind melee target, giving them disadvantage on any rolls until the end of the target's next turn

 The chosen property lasts indefinitely, and you can end the property at will.
 You can bestow magic on multiple objects, though a single object can only bear one property at a time.
 The maximum number of objects you can affect with this feature at one time is equal to your **Mind** score.